Canada7eart/legion/docs/index.rst

    One rule of thumb seems to be that, if you can run through your whole dataset relatively quickly (let's say less than 30 seconds), then you probably will not get anything out of using Legion.
 Stay with regular SGD.

+Note that you should use the cluster as usual (with ``jobdispatch`` or ``msub``) if you want to perform hyper-parameter optimization.
+In almost all cases, given 128 available GPU slots, running 128 single-GPU jobs in parallel in faster than running the same 128 jobs in a queue where each job tries to use multi-GPU.

 .. _Blocks: https://github.com/mila-udem/blocks